No products in the cart.

 Welcome back to our exploration of the endocannabinoid system.
 In the first installment, we gained a simple understanding of what the endocannabinoid system (ECS) is, how it works, and why it matters.
 In this next installment, we’ll look at some of the many ways the ECS helps our body remain stable by maintaining homeostasis, and how it affects us physically and emotionally.
 In case you missed it, part 1 can be found here.

 You may recall that the ECS has three distinct parts that work together: endocannabinoids, receptors, and enzymes.
 ECS receptors can be found throughout the body: most abundantly in the central nervous system (this includes the brain and nerves in the spinal column), but also in the peripheral nervous system (which includes nerves located in your extremities), as well as in the digestive system, and in specialized cells within the immune system.
-It’s no wonder CBD oil is purported to have such far-reaching benefits, given how many ways in which the ECS regulates our bodies.

 The ECS uses specific receptors throughout the body to regulate key functions, some of which include: